AuditDeploy/Builder/README.md

 - unpack the yaml file into the map int{}
 - pass the map int{} into ConfigEvens:
   - check for specific keys in map and create env vars based on value
-  - check "projectType" and create 'BUILDER_PROJECT_TYPE' env var
+  - check "projectType" and create 'builder_PROJECT_TYPE' env var
-  - check "buildTool" and create 'BUILDER_BUILD_TOOL' env var
+  - check "buildTool" and create 'builder_BUILD_TOOL' env var
-  - check "buildFile" and create 'BUILDER_BUILD_FILE' env var
+  - check "buildFile" and create 'builder_BUILD_FILE' env var
-  - check "path" (this is parent dir path) and create 'BUILDER_DIR_PATH' env var
+  - check "path" (this is parent dir path) and create 'builder_DIR_PATH' env var
 - delete tempRepo dir

 #### 4. Run same functionality as 'init'